fatmac78/emccd_simulator/README.md

 ## Usage

-An example of the usage of the library may be found in the included test case.
-The test may be run as follow:
+An example of the using of the library to simulate on ainput image stack through the simulator may be found here:

 ```python
 from electron_multiplier import ElectronMultiplier